-Paragraph 13.2(2)(e) requires registrants to take reasonable steps to obtain the name and contact information for a trusted contact person or "TCP" with whom they may communicate in specific circumstances in accordance with the client's written consent.
-This requirement only applies with respect to clients who are individuals.
+Subsection 13.2.01(1) requires registrants to take reasonable steps to obtain the name and contact information of a trusted contact person or "TCP" with whom they may communicate in specific circumstances in accordance with the client's written consent.
+Although this requirement only applies with respect to clients who are individuals, a registrant is not precluded from asking for TCP information from a non-individual client that, for example, is closely held and is part of an individual's personal investment plan.